Your brand doesn't exist to AI if AI can't find it.

 Monitor and Adapt

 AI visibility isn't a set-it-and-forget-it metric.
 Models update their training data, retrieval sources change, and competitors work on their own visibility.
+Just like SEO, this compounds — but only if you keep at it.

 Realistic Timelines: What to Expect